 Associated symptoms of Anger

 - Delayed reflexes

 - Redness of the face during or after periods of consumption

 Neurofeedback and Alcoholism

 Alcoholism is a brain disease.
 Alcohol impairs the brain dramatically.
-Compare the brain of a 43-year-old normal person with 43-year-old alcoholic’s brain: The brain of the alcohol dependent person is smaller BUT a long period of abstinence or moderate drinking can restore the volume of heavy drinker’s brains back to normal.
+Compare the brain of a 43-year-old normal person with 43-year-old alcoholic’s brain: The brain of the alcohol dependent person is smaller BUT a long period of abstinence or moderate drinking can restore the volume of heavy drinker’s brains.
 Additionally, cognitive functioning tends to return to normal when brain size returns to normal.
-Scientist claim that alcoholics cannot produce the Alpha waves which are necessary for relaxation.
-During Neurofeedback sessions clients can learn to increase Theta and Alpha waves.
+Scientists claim that alcoholics cannot produce the Alpha waves which are necessary for relaxation.
+During Neurofeedback sessions, clients can learn to increase Theta and Alpha waves.
 Several studies suggest that Alpha-Theta Brainwave Neurofeedback training has the potential for decreasing alcohol craving and relapse prevention.
-Some alcoholics who undergo Alpha-Theta training and try to use again get physically sick when they do.
+Some alcoholics who undergo Alpha-Theta training and try to use alcohol again, get physically sick when they do.
 This attests to the powerful effects that are possible with Alpha-Theta Neurofeedback.
-Whilst Neurofeedback can be a powerful tool to help you to change your relationship with alcohol, is strongly recommended that you undertake it in conjunction with other support, such as psychotherapy and/or attending AA meetings.
+Whilst Neurofeedback can be a powerful tool to help you to change your relationship with alcohol, it is strongly recommended that you undertake it in conjunction with other support, such as psychotherapy and/or attending AA meetings.
 You should also consider consulting with your doctor before you stop heavy drinking suddenly.